 Set the importance of the application in your network.
 Importance is not calculated based on an algorithm.

 |Status Computation Model||(Read only) Determines the algorithm that is used to compute the status of the application|

 The parent node that contains the application name is displayed on the Model tab.

 If you select a group, you can select Enable the Group to be a Cluster, and then enter a value from 1 to 100 to calculate a quorum.
-The following video (3:49) illustrates how you can use the Quorum status computation model that is used to compute the group impact status in a manual application.

 The application is created and you can view the application model on the Model tab.
 Use the zoom feature on the right corner screen of the Model tab to zoom in and zoom out the application model.

 The nodes in application models are dependent on one another.
 When you create a model, you determine the dependency and whether the event status is propagated—that is, whether the status of a "lower" node influences the status of a "higher" node, and, ultimately, the status of the application.
 If you do not connect the nodes, or if events are not propagated, then the node status has no impact on the status of the application.

 In an automatically created model, the nodes are automatically dependent and events are automatically propagated.